hazimimdnazri/gentoo-conf/README.md

 ```
 chroot /mnt/gentoo /bin/bash  && source /etc/profile && export PS1="(chroot) ${PS1}"
 ```
-The command above will chroot you into you system.
-You may reinstall the kernel if you want to.
+The command above will chroot you into your system.
+You may reinstall the kernel if you like to.

 ```
 grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=Gentoo